johnbaillieul/Vision_based_Navigation_TTT/README.md

 Our navigation strategy can be used with any mobile robot equipped with a monocular camera.

 First of all, run `optical_flow.py` to obtain the optical flow vectors for a certain number of features in the images (the image is divided in three regions, and for every region the most robust features are tracked).
-The node generates an `OpticaFlow` message containing position, velocity (px/s) of the features and the time delta (s) between the frame considered (to make real-time computation feasible on different platforms, a choosable -but fixed- number of frames can be skipped).
+The node generates an `OpticaFlow` message containing position, velocity (px/s) of the features and the time delta (s) between the the frames considered (to make real-time computation feasible on different platforms, a choosable but fixed number of frames can be skipped).

 Essential parameters for these three nodes are shown below.
 Other parameters exist and their default values are good for a large number of environments, but better performances can be achieved by changing those values to adapt the algorithm to the particular environment in which the robot has to move.